Santa Maria Public Airport: Current airline service

 Allegiant Air began serving Santa Maria in 2006.
 The carrier currently flies Airbus A319 and Airbus A320 mainline jets nonstop to Las Vegas twice a week each way.
 Allegiant Air previously operated nonstop service to Phoenix via the Phoenix-Mesa Gateway Airport and Portland, OR.
 On November 17, 2012, Allegiant Air briefly operated Boeing 757-200 mainline jets from Santa Maria nonstop to Honolulu once a week until August 14, 2013.

 Allegiant also previously operated McDonnell Douglas MD-80 mainline jets on its nonstop flights to Las Vegas and Phoenix-Mesa Gateway Airport.

-United Express operated by SkyWest Airlines was planning to resume service on September 30, 2021, with a single daily flight to Denver as well as a single daily flight to San Francisco.
+United Express operated by SkyWest Airlines was planning to resume service on September 30, 2021, with a daily flight to Denver as well as a daily flight to San Francisco.
 Both flights were planned to be operated with Bombardier CRJ100/200 regional jets.
-The service was scheduled to begin on June 4, 2020, but has been postponed several times.
+The service was scheduled to begin on June 4, 2020, but was postponed several times.

 American Eagle began serving Santa Maria in October 2025 with daily flights to Phoenix–Sky Harbor.
+After 5 months at the airport, American Airlines discontinued service to Santa Maria on May 7, 2026.